GefullteTaubenbrust2/VoluMol/README.md

 ## Functions
 ### `createWindow()`
 Opens a window and initializes VoluMol.
-After this is called, `dispose()` must be called once all operations are complete.
+After this is called, `dispose()` must be called at the end of the script.

 ### `createContext()`
-Serves as an alternative to `createWindow` without opening a visible window. `dispose()` must be called once all operations are complete.
+Serves as an alternative to `createWindow` without opening a visible window. `dispose()` must be called at the end of the script.

 ### `closeWindow()`